1587/speaking-exam/00-part3.md

 ```
 my office is far from my home About 1000 meters, so I don't need to drive.

-I prefer to go to work earlier.
-because I need more time to learn some new knowledge.
+I prefer to go to work earlier. because I need more time to learn new knowledge.

-i prefer work with good colleges. there are some advantages as below.
+I prefer work with good colleague. there are some advantages below.
-First: I can learn knowledge and work skills from them. than i will work efficiently.
+First: I can learn knowledge and work skills from them.
-Second: We can help each other and when i meet difficulties, they can help me,
+Second: they will help me when I meet difficulties, I will work efficiently.
-they often have more work experience.
+Third: I feel happy whean I am working.

 ```